 The CARES Act

-Wilentz attorneys have reviewed the Paycheck Protection Program legislation, the PPP Flexibility Act, and the updates and related guidance from the IRS and the SBA in detail and are available to discuss how your business may qualify.
-We are working with many of our business clients to address their questions and explore financing possibilities for their businesses, including:
+Wilentz attorneys have reviewed the Paycheck Protection Program legislation, its amendments and the updates and related guidance from the SBA in detail and are available to discuss how your business may qualify.
+We are working with many of our business clients to address their questions and explore financing, audit and forgiveness possibilities for their businesses, including:

-- During which period of time must I use my Paycheck Protection Program (PPP) loan in order to qualify for forgiveness?
+- During which period of time must I use my PPP loan in order to qualify for forgiveness?

-- What is the result to the Borrower if less than 60% of the Borrower’s PPP loan proceeds are used for payroll costs?
+- What is the result to the Borrower if less than the required percentage of the Borrower’s PPP loan proceeds is used for payroll costs?

 - What is the impact to forgiveness if a Borrower finds that an employee is either unable or unwilling to return to work?